-The actual emergency number mapping is done per location (per Emergency Container), using the so-called Emergency Mapping entries.
+The actual emergency number mapping is done per location (per Emergency Container), using the socalled Emergency Mapping entries.
 An Emergency Mapping entry assigns a routing prefix, valid only in a geographic area, to a generic emergency number (for example '112' in Europe, '911' in the U.S.A.) or a country specific one (for example '133').

-As of mr4.5 version, Sipwise C5 performs an exact match on the emergency number in the emergency routing table.
+Sipwise C5 performs an exact match on the emergency number in the emergency routing table.